GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 ## Microsoft Azure

-Accessing the Gluu Server on Azure can be a little bit tricky because of the Public/Private IP.
+Accessing the Gluu Server on Azure can be a little tricky because of the Public/Private IP.
 Azure assigns a new Public/Private IP addresses each time the server is started.

-### Setting up VM
+Follow these steps to setup the VM on Azure:

 1. Log into Windows Azure Administrative Panel

 2. Click on `Virtual Machines` tab, and click `Create a Virtual Machine` link